arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

 Note: NZQA Assessment issued on Dec 5 2018

+##  Key achievements

+* Co-author of a research paper that gained an ACM Distinguished Paper Award.
+* Organized the Master in Software Engineering at one of Argentina’s National Universities where I am now an Assistant Professor.
+* Leader of a software development team that built set-top box software delivered to more than one million households in Argentina.
+* Co-founder of a successful startup based on two innovative streaming products for digital TV that I created and led development for.
+* Developed five commercial products for casino/slot machines, digital TV receivers and broadcasting, TV/video content production, and products for the banking sector.

 ## Research Experience

 `2008 - 2013` PhD researcher under supervision of Prof. Dr. Johan Fabry: